Table of Contents

 • 1 Named as: Video middle number

-Video middle number: The device will automatically split the video into 8GB segments during recording, so multiple video segments may be generated after collecting an area.
-The order of the videos is sorted from smallest to largest based on the middle number, e.g., if four video segments are generated for an area, the video middle numbers would be 01, 02, 03, 04.
+Video middle number: The device automatically segments videos every 8GB during recording, so multiple video segments may be generated after collecting one area.
+Arrange video segments in ascending order based on the middle number (e.g., 01, 02, 03, 04 for four segments).

-• File name format: GS at the beginning + video middle numbers starting from 01 consecutively + the same video tail number
+• Filename format: GS prefix + video middle number starting from 01 consecutively + identical video end number

-• Special cases: If the battery or memory card is replaced during collection, the videos generated after resuming will have non-consecutive middle numbers and different tail numbers compared to the videos before the power outage or card replacement.
-However, they all belong to the same area's data and should be placed under the same main folder.
-Therefore, it is recommended to record the start time each time shooting begins in an area to facilitate quick data partitioning during organization.
+• Special case: If the battery or memory card is replaced during collection, the middle and end numbers of videos captured after resuming will differ from those before the interruption.
+However, they belong to the same area and should be placed under the same main folder.
+It is recommended to record the start time for each collection session to facilitate quick data partitioning during organization.

-• If the file names do not comply with the naming specifications, unexpected issues may arise during mapping.
-Even if mapping succeeds, it may not be usable.
+• If filenames do not comply with this specification, unpredictable issues may occur during mapping.
+Even if mapping succeeds, the data may be unusable.

 Upload data

-Click Upload data, and select the corresponding options in the pop-up window.
-For specific option descriptions, refer to the following:
+Click Upload data, select corresponding options in the pop-up window.
+See below for specific option descriptions:

 Single-map upload data